datayoga-io/site/site/index.md

     alt: minimize risk

 # Contact Area
-contact_area:
-  heading: "Get In Touch With Us"
+talk-to-us:
+  heading: "Have a project in mind?"
-  description: "Let's talk about how you can acheive your operational costs targets by migrating your ETL to the cloud with DataYoga"
+  description: "Reach out to us to see how we can help acheive your operational cost targets by migrating your ETL to the cloud with DataYoga"
+  button:
+    name: Contact Us
+    link: "/contact"

 # How it works
 how-it-works: